 Done Right, the ROI Can Be Huge

 The short of it is that employees dealing with an unsafe work environment are more likely to be withdrawn and to quickly leave for another job.
 Happy employees, however, not only stay longer, but they are more curious, more likely to alert managers to problems they spot, and so on.
-In fact, research by Detert and Burris's in the Academy of Management Journal included the finding that employees who feel safe are more likely to suggest creative ideas and speak up.
-Happy employees are more likely to stay onboard, and they're more likely to yield the quality of ideas that translate to business gains.
+In fact, research by Detert and Burris’s in the Academy of Management Journal included the finding that employees who feel safe are more likely to suggest creative ideas and speak up.
+Happy employees are more likely to stay on board, and they’re more likely to yield quality ideas that translate to business gains.

 Google recently invested substantial resources to research the best teams and reached the conclusion that safety is the top predictor of success for teams!
 Netflix, which comes in at #1 for employee happiness is currently worth around $200 billion USD.
-The math is clear: Happy employees feel safe enough to create cutting-edge ideas, which translates into increase market share for organizations.
+The math is clear: Happy employees feel safe enough to create cutting-edge ideas, which translates into increased market share for organizations.

 This is even more important during COVID-19.
-HubSpot conducted research in 2020, asking consumers the top ten factors that influence the companies they choose to patronize.
-Number four on that list was "the company has treated their employees well during this crisis."
+HubSpot conducted research in 2020, asking consumers about the top ten factors that influence the companies they choose to patronize.
+Number four on that list was “the company has treated their employees well during this crisis.”
 This means that buyers are more likely to trust your company if you have a reputation for happy, well-cared-for employees!

 Be Attentive to Your Workplace’s “Mood”

 Fostering a real environment of Anzen takes constant, active care.
-Safety in word but not deed will gain none of these returns-on-investment.
+Safety in word but not deed will gain none of these returns on investment.

 If you think you have affable employees who are rarely disagreeable, you very likely have a big problem on your hands.
-Employees who feel like they have no voice, that their workplace is emotionally unsafe tend to shut down and soon seek other employment.
+Employees who feel like they have no voice, and that their workplace is emotionally unsafe tend to shut down and soon seek other employment.

 Leaders and managers, talk to your HR department about what you can do to be actively investing in the psychological safety of your employees.
-Employees, have open conversations with your managers and HR staff to discuss your organization's quality of Anzen.
+Employees: have open conversations with your managers and HR staff to discuss your organization’s quality of Anzen.